Magnetic interactions and topological spin textures in 2D van der Waals magnets and heterostructures

 Magnetic solitons – topologically protected chiral spin structures with particle-like properties such as skyrmions or bimerons – have received considerable attention due to their rich physics and promising applications for future spintronic devices [1].
 The main focus of the community has been so far on magnetic solitons in bulk [2,3], ultrathin films [4,5], and multilayers [6,7].

 Stabilizing magnetic solitons in 2D vdW magnets offers several potential advantages.
-These include avoiding pinning by defects (thanks to high-quality vdW interfaces), the possibility of intrinsic Dzyaloshinskii-Moriya interaction (DMI) within a single layer, and easy control of magnetism via external stimuli such as strain [15], proximity [16], electric fields [17], twist [18], or light [19,20].
-Due to noncollinear spin textures, it has recently been demonstrated that all-electrical skyrmion detection is possible in tunnel junctions based on 2D magnets [21].
+These include avoiding pinning by defects (thanks to high-quality vdW interfaces), the possibility of intrinsic Dzyaloshinskii-Moriya interaction (DMI) within a single layer, and easy control of magnetism via external stimuli such as strain [16], proximity [17], electric fields [18], twist [19], or light [20,21].
+Due to noncollinear spin textures, it has recently been demonstrated that all-electrical skyrmion detection is possible in tunnel junctions based on 2D magnets [22].
 The family of 2D vdW magnets is still rapidly growing, with many more new materials awaiting discovery.
 The study of magnetic solitons in 2D magnets is still in its infancy stage.
 This leaves a timely and vast playground for investigating new mechanisms for magnetic soliton generation, transformation, detection, and manipulation in the emerging area of 2D magnets.
 However, due to the very large number of possible 2D material combinations, there is an urgent need for fundamental understanding and modeling tools to scale up and systematize the search for new smart 2D skyrmionics designs.
 The European Commission recognized that “The future of the European industry is associated with a strong materials modeling capacity.
-An efficient modeling approach is needed to shorten the development process of materials-enabled products [22].”
+An efficient modeling approach is needed to shorten the development process of materials-enabled products [23].”

-Inspired by these prospects, this workshop will be mainly driven by theory and computational modeling to predict various topological spin textures and better understand their formation mechanisms, stability, and manipulation via external stimuli in experimentally feasible vdW materials.
-In particular, we will focus on the challenges in the current state-of-the-art theoretical frameworks as listed below.
+Inspired by these prospects, this workshop will be mainly driven by theory and computational modeling, combined with experimental advancements, to predict various topological spin textures and better understand their formation mechanisms, stability, and manipulation via external stimuli in experimentally feasible 2D van der Waals materials.
+We anticipate the following key topics (not a restrictive list):

 References